We want our social media platforms to be a welcoming space where people feel comfortable to talk to us and each other.

 - We can’t discuss or comment on any individual’s care or treatment through social media, because this is confidential information and social media is a public space.

-- We won’t deal with complaints through social media.
-There’s a process to follow for making a formal complaint, which you can find on our Complaints page.
+- We can’t deal with complaints sent to us on social media.
+There’s a process which we need you to follow for making a formal complaint, which you can find on our Complaints page.

-- We can’t answer clinical or medical questions, but we’ll do our best to signpost where to get information, advice or support as appropriate.
-If you need urgent help or you’re in crisis, please seek help using the contact details on our ‘Need Help Now’ page.
+- We can’t answer clinical or medical questions – the people monitoring our social media accounts aren’t healthcare professionals.
+But we’ll do our best to signpost where to get information, advice or support as appropriate.
+If you need urgent help or you’re in crisis, please seek help using the information on our ‘Need Help Now’ page.

 We believe people are entitled to share their views, and we won’t remove a post or block someone just because they say something negative.